hero-header

 Alternatively, some organizations can support you for free.

-If you are in Athens, the following organizations can provide free consultation on how to access the online TAXISnet platform and submit your income tax declaration, but you need first to book an appointment with them:
+The following organization can provide free consultation on how to access the online TAXISnet platform and submit your income tax declaration, but you need first to book an appointment with them:

 Best of luck, and make sure you get your paperwork in before the deadline!